Shopware Nexus

 Use {{ }} to insert data from the event, for example: {{payload.order.orderNumber}}.

-Workflow Status
+Workflow status

-• Draft: Workflow is being edited.
-(Available buttons: Save, Publish)
+• Draft: Workflow is being edited. (available buttons: Save, Publish)

-• Deploying: Workflow is being created.
+• Being deployed: Workflow is being created.

 Shopware → Microsoft Dynamics Business Central